eclipse/packages/charts/hono/README.md

 The Helm chart can be configured to use these *native* images by means of explicitly specifying the component's image name as described in *Using specific Container Images*.
 The names of the images based on native executables are the standard image names appended by `-native`.

-The native executables used in the images currently do not properly detect the memory and CPU resource limits defined on the container.
-This is due to a bug in the native-image builder in GraalVM versions before 22.1.
-Future versions of Hono will probably not be affected by this anymore.

 In order to make the native executables aware of the memory limits, the [`-Xmx` GraalVM parameter](https://www.graalvm.org/22.0/reference-manual/native-image/MemoryManagement/#java-heap-size) can